PIA VPN review

 Port forwarding

-Private Internet Access VPN supports port forwarding, an advanced feature that helps you connect to a remote device (among other things).
+PIA VPN supports port forwarding, an advanced feature that helps you connect to a remote device (among other things).

-PIA VPN allows you to use a proxy if you want to redirect the VPN connection through an additional location for an extra layer of anonymity when torrenting.
+PIA VPN allows you to use a proxy if you want to redirect the VPN connection through an additional location for an extra layer of anonymity and obfuscation when torrenting.
 You can also use this feature on your torrenting client or browser to save bandwidth.

 Ad blocking